Vegan Chocolate Mousse

 Ingredients needed

-- Cocoa powder- This gives the deep chocolatey flavor.
+- Cocoa powder- This gives a deep chocolatey flavor.

-- Sweetener- Agave or maple syrup add the perfect sweetness.
+- Sweetener- Agave or maple syrup adds the perfect sweetness.

-- Vanilla- vanilla extract gives a lovely added flavor.
+- Vanilla- This extract gives a warm added flavor.

 How to make vegan chocolate mousse